Country Freight Route

 What VoltFreight Can Help With

-• Arrange supplier pickup in China
+• Arrange supplier pickup in Shenzhen, Guangzhou, Foshan, Dongguan, Yiwu, Ningbo, Shanghai and other China cities

 • Receive goods from multiple suppliers at our China warehouse

-• Measure cartons and check chargeable weight
+• Measure cartons and check chargeable weight or CBM

 • Consolidate goods before export